OpenSpace/OpenSpace-Docs/content/milky-way/all-sky-images/visible-milky-way/index.md

 :align: left
 :alt: A night sky view of the Milky Way as seen with our eyes looking toward the constellation Scorpius.

 The Milky Way as seen by our eyes---in visible light.
 Looking toward the constellations Scorpius and Sagittarius, the Milky Way is very prominent.
-This is because we're looking toward the center of the Galaxy, so there is more "stuff" in that direction.
+This is because we're looking toward the center of the Galaxy, so there is more gas and {term}`dust <astrophysical dust>` in that direction.
 :::